 Step 3- Add the pigment-base tint to the stain base

-Now that you have chosen your base, it’s time to add pigment-base tints such as dark red, orange, blue, green, etc. You can get this from any hardware store or home improvement center.
+Now that you have chosen your base, it’s time to add pigment-base tints such as dark red, orange, blue, green, etc to your water or oil-based wood stains.
+You can get them from any hardware store or home improvement center.

 Mix it thoroughly in the stain base by stirring gently so that the color is evenly distributed and gets deepened according to your liking.